 The goal of supply chain predictive analytics is to improve decision-making and strategic planning in the supply chain by providing businesses with a more accurate understanding of future demand, supply, and other key factors that can impact the supply chain.
 This allows businesses to proactively manage and optimize their supply chain operations, reducing costs, improving efficiency, and enhancing customer satisfaction.

-Supply Chain Predictive Analytics Can Help Businesses in a Number of Ways, including:
+6 Best Ways of Supply Chain Predictive Analytics Can Help Businesses, including:

 1. Improved Forecasting Accuracy:

 By analyzing historical data and identifying patterns and trends, businesses can create more accurate forecasts of future demand, supply, and other important factors that impact the supply chain.

 This can help businesses improve their inventory management, prevent overstocking or understocking, and avoid lost sales or excess inventory.
 By keeping accurate records, businesses can ensure that their stock levels are always optimized, reducing the risk of lost sales or excess inventory.

 By predicting future demand and supply, businesses can optimize their inventory levels to reduce excess inventory and improve warehouse space utilization.